 - The second player will get to place 4 of the 7 obstacles due to the obstacle placement rules.

-- The second player should obviously choose to place as many of the objective tokens towards their side of the table as possible.
+- The second player should obviously choose to place as many of the objective tokens towards their side of the table.
+You can get all 4 in your half pretty easily, fanned out behind the station.

-- Remember that your window to grab tokens is upon revelation of your command dial and you can grab only one at a time.
+- Remember that your window to grab tokens is upon revealing your command dial and you can grab only one at a time.

 - Finally, the basic setup diagram is as seen below: